 All master’s programs at UNCG require a final project, which may take many forms.
 A thesis is one option, but it is not the required one.
 In the MSSE, we allow our students to choose one of three options: internship (3 credits), capstone (3 credits), or thesis (6 credits).
 Further info (intended for current students) is here.
 If you are interested in the thesis option, before you submit your application, you might reach out to potential professors in our program to discuss the topic or possibility of working with them; you should then discuss, however generally, your thesis ideas in your application.
 (In your personal statement, we would like to read about your tentative ideas for doing the final project, thesis or otherwise.)

 The MSSE is a skills-based program emphasizing the evaluation, analysis, and interpretation of sustainability and environmental problems and solutions.
 Students are equipped with knowledge and skills that they demonstrate through the creation of professional oral, visual, and written communication.
 In that sense, it is a liberal arts program (not technical training); it is about professional development and preparation for careers in any field (not specific jobs in particular industries).
 In general, the program considers human-environment interactions in broad and particular ways.
+There are numerous websites that offer advice on sustainability jobs (the Drawdown Project has a good overview here), but our contention is that sustainability and environment are relevant to ALL jobs.
 To learn more about our program learning objectives, see here.

 Yes, the six core courses each make use of all or part of three books: Critical Skills for Environmental Professionals (2020); Companion to Environmental Studies (2018); and Sustainable Solutions (2020).
 Additionally, instructors provide free/reserve materials in the core classes (but you may need to purchase occasional additional materials).
 We also require all students to use Zotero.